krolow/krolow.github.com/_posts/2013-01-20-some-tips-to-improve-your-codes-readability.md

 What?
 Before??
 YES! let me say why...

-When you came with the idea that is needed a new method or a new class, you just starting create this, but the mainly idea of what your method or class should do, you probably have in mind, so why not write the comment before starting write the method or class?
+When you came with the idea that is needed a new method or a new class, we normally starts create the code for this class/method, but probably the main idea of what your method or class will do, you already have in mind, so why not describe in a comment what the method/class will do, before you start write real code.

 #### Some of advatanges that you will get putting this in pratice: